Elkfox/Focus/docs/_documentation/javascript.md

   <h2 id="scrollTrigger">Scroll to here I dare you</h2>
   <script>
-    // In this scenario we need to initialise our popup with JS var scrollPopup = new Focus('#scrollPopup');
+    // In this scenario we need to initialise our Focus element with JS var scrollPopup = new Focus('#scrollPopup');

     // Now scrollPopup has access to .hide .show and .toggle methods